Paco Moncayo

-Paco Rosendo Moncayo Gallegos (born October 8, 1940, in Quito) is an Ecuadorian politician and retired general who was Metropolitan Mayor of Quito from 2000 to 2009.
+Paco Rosendo Moncayo Gallegos (born October 8, 1940) is an Ecuadorian politician and retired general who was Metropolitan Mayor of Quito from 2000 to 2009.

 Career

-During his military career, he was the Commander in Chief of the Army in the Alto Cenepa War between Ecuador and Perú.
+During his military career, he was the Commander in Chief of the Army in the Alto Cenepa War between Ecuador and Peru.
 He served as a National Deputy from 1998 to 2000 and was a member of both the National Security Council and its Consultative Assembly for Foreign Affairs.
 In 2000 Paco Moncayo was elected Metropolitan Mayor of Quito on behalf of the Party of the Democratic Left, and he was re-elected for a second term in 2004.
 He was co-president of United Cities and Local Governments as of November 2007 and was longlisted for the 2008 World Mayor award.

 Between 2009 and 2013 Moncayo was a representative for Pichincha Province in the National Assembly under the Alianza Libertad.
 He ran for a seat in the Assembly again in the 2013 general election with the Ruptura 25 movement, but failed to win a seat.